The Voice of the Negro

-The Voice of the Negro was a literary periodical aimed at a national audience of African Americans which was published from 1904 to 1907.
-It was created in Atlanta, Georgia in June 1904 by Austin N. Jenkins, the white manager of the publishing company J. L. Nichols and Company.
+The Voice of the Negro was a literary periodical aimed at a national audience of African Americans.
+Published from 1904 to 1907, it was created in Atlanta, Georgia in June 1904 by Austin N. Jenkins, the white manager of the publishing company J. L. Nichols and Company.
 He gave full control of the magazine to the Black editors John W. E. Bowen, Sr. and Jesse Max Barber.

 It relocated to Chicago following the Atlanta Race Riot of September 1906, and ceased publication in 1907.

 The periodical published writing by Booker T. Washington, as well as work by a younger generation of Black activists and intellectuals: W. E. B. Du Bois, John Hope, Kelly Miller, Mary Church Terrell, and William Pickens.
 It featured poetry by James D. Corrothers, Georgia Douglas Johnson, and Paul Laurence Dunbar.

 History

 Beginnings

 The Voice of the Negro was the first African-American periodical based in the South.
 It was originally published in Atlanta in 1904, and created by Austin N. Jenkins, the white manager of the publishing company J. L. Nichols and Company.
 However, he left complete control and responsibility over the magazine to the Black editors John W. E. Bowen, Sr. and Jesse Max Barber.
 Barber and Bowen aimed for the magazine to include "current and sociological history so accurately given and so vividly portrayed that it will become a kind of documentation for the coming generations."
 At this time, Atlanta had the most Black institutes, so the editors also strove to uplift the Black literary and political voice there.

 The manifesto for the magazine was published in the January 1904 edition at the start of the issue.
 Part of the manifesto is as follows: The Voice of the Negro for 1904 will keep you posted on Current History, Educational Improvements, Art, Science, Race Issues, Sociological Movements and Religion.
 It is the herald of the Dawn of the Day.
 It is the first magazine ever edited in the South by Colored Men.
 It will prove to be a necessity in the cultured colored homes and a source of information on Negro inspirations and aspirations in the white homes.The editors wanted the magazine to be ideologically and politically independent both to avoid partisan affiliation and to mediate the divide in the Black community between W.E.B.
 DuBois and Booker T. Washington's differing ideologies.
 However, Booker T. Washington sought to have influence over the magazine and had his personal secretary Emmett Jay Scott become an associate editor.
 For the first volume, the editors stayed balanced and published contributions from both DuBois and Washington.
 Scott eventually left the editorial board in August 1904, however, due to a conflict behind the scenes between Washington and the editors.
 The editors still wanted to stay neutral for the second volume, but from Spring 1905 and on the magazine became publicly anti-Washington.